CJStadler/CJStadler.github.io/_posts/2021-03-13-algebraic-data-types.md

 So for any type `T` we can take the log (base 2) of the number of possible values of `T` to find out how many bits we need for an equivalent representation.

+Again, "equivalence" here just refers to the amount of information, so process won't tell us anything about _how_ to represent types using these bits.

 ### Concrete examples

 Let's try this for some concrete types.
-First, some simple ones:

 ```
 bool -> 2
   2^N ≥ 2